bucs110FALL22/portfolio-willsteddin/ch06/milestoneII/interfaces.md

 ***

-Come up with interfaces fot 3 possible classes you think you may need.
+Come up with interfaces for 3 possible classes you think you may need.
 Again, brainstorm a little.
 Nothing is *wrong*.

 ## Class Interface 1